Unboxing LLMs > loading...

 )

-# Load the model with quantization
+# Specify the base model

-model_id = "meta-llama/Llama-2-7b-hf" # Example model
+model_id = "meta-llama/Llama-2-7b-hf" # Example

 tokenizer = AutoTokenizer.from_pretrained(model_id)